PHPacto/phpacto/README.md

 PHPacto
 =======

-Contract testing solution for your applications
+Contract testing solution for your API's and microservices

 If you want to know more about Contract Testing please read more [here](https://martinfowler.com/bliki/IntegrationContractTest.html) and [here](http://www.testautomationguru.com/best-practices-microservices-contract-testing).